Woman Keeps Hearing Strange Beeping, Realizes It's Coming From Inside Her Body

 Well that’s exactly what happened to KDKA anchor Susan Koeppen this week.

 Remember that story KDKA did a couple years ago about a loud beeping coming from inside a Ross Township home every day for 13 years?
+It turns out, it was an alarm clock stuck in the family’s wall.

 Well this is sort of like that, but just not for that long of time.